aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/custom_output_format.rst

     ``--custom-output FILE --custom-template TEMP_FILE``

-Scancode makes this very easy, as it uses the popular Jinja2 template engine.
+ScanCode makes this very easy, as it uses the popular Jinja2 template engine.
 Simply pass the path to the custom template to the ``--custom-template`` argument, or drop it in a folder to ``src/scancode/templates`` directory.